-She began this season with Pamina in Die Zauberflöte at the Royal Swedish Opera in Stockholm followed by Gretel in Hänsel und Gretel at Malmö Opera.
+Swedish soprano Hanna Husáhr has this summer appeared as Céphisein Pygmalion at Drottningholm Court Theatre and is this spring at the Bergen National Opera where she sings Sophie in Werther.
+Last season began with Pamina in Die Zauberflöte at the Royal Swedish Opera in Stockholm, which was followed by Gretel in Hänsel und Gretel at the Malmö Opera.

 Adams - Nixon in China, Expressen, Oct 2016